tinletrongCS/Go-SocialApp/README.md

 ## Introduction

-**Tho-ret-Ci-ty** is an open-source project simulating the core features of a social network.
+**Tho-ret-Ci-ty** is my first majored project simulating the core features of a social network (get ideas from Threads).
 The project is designed with a Layered Architecture, focusing on clarity, scalability, and performance.
 It demonstrates modern Backend techniques such as Database Transactions, Caching, Rate Limiting, and Asynchronous Processing.

 ## Features